 - 1. A review of the entity's good standing with Indiana Department of Revenue (DOR), Indiana Department of Workforce Development (DWD), and Secretary of State (SOS). - 2.
-Any non-governmental entities must have an operating agreement or collaboration plan, including letters of support, with the referring entity prior to receiving funding. - 3.
 Each grant awarded must be overseen by the local regional Justice Reinvestment Advisory Council (JRAC) or another local collaborative body that includes juvenile justice stakeholders and engages in collaborative service planning for the county.
 For more Information about local Justice Reinvestment Advisory Councils and member requirements, please visit the Indiana Office of Court Services JRAC page.
-Contact information for existing local JRACs can be located in the JRAC Directory. - 4.
+Contact information for existing local JRACs can be located in the JRAC Directory. - 3.
 All grant recipients must agree to report performance measures on a monthly or quarterly basis and are required to provide an aggregate report at the end of the grant cycle.
 Recipients will be required to maintain case-level data for the purposes of research and evaluation.
 The required performance measures are outlined in the Youth Justice Oversight Committee's Grant Processes Report.